yngtodd/nuclei/docs/source/index.rst

-Molecules Documentation
+Nuclei Documentation
 =======================

-Molecules is a machine learning library for molecular dynamics.
+Nuclei is a library for the 2018 Kaggle Data Science Bowl.

 .. toctree::
    :maxdepth: 2